 We're on a mission: celebrating life on the coast!

-The Pacific Rim Whale Festival celebrates the continued protection and annual return of migrating Pacific grey whales to the coastal waters of the communities of Tofino, Ucluelet and Pacific Rim National Park Reserve.
-An estimated 20,000 grey whales make the journey each year from the Baja Peninsula’s breeding and calving lagoons in Mexico toward their summer feeding grounds in the Bering and Chukchi Seas near the Arctic.
+The Pacific Rim Whale Festival celebrates the continued protection and annual return of migrating Pacific gray whales to the coastal waters of the communities of Tofino, Ucluelet and Pacific Rim National Park Reserve.
+An estimated 20,000 gray whales make the journey each year from the Baja Peninsula’s breeding and calving lagoons in Mexico toward their summer feeding grounds in the Bering and Chukchi Seas near the Arctic.
 Marking the official opening of the area’s prime whale watching season, The Pacific Rim Whale Festival includes an array of cultural, culinary, musical, and educational events.

 If you would like to present at the Pacific Rim Whale Festival, please send us your topic of discussions, and your biography to email@example.com.